Grumman F8F Bearcat: Production

 The Navy placed a production contract for 2,023 aircraft based on the second prototype on 6 October 1944.
-On 5 February 1945 they awarded another contract for 1,876 slightly modified aircraft from General Motors, given the designation F3M-1.
+On 5 February 1945, they awarded another contract for 1,876 slightly modified aircraft from General Motors' Eastern Aircraft Division, given the designation F3M-1.
 These differed primarily in having the R-2800-34W engine and a small increase in fuel capacity.

 Deliveries from Grumman began on 21 May 1945.
-The end of the war led to the Grumman order being reduced to 770 examples, and the GM contract being cancelled outright.
-An additional order was placed for 126 F8F-1B's replacing the .50 cal machine guns with the 20 mm M2 cannon, the US version of the widely used Hispano-Suiza HS.404.
+The end of the war led to the Grumman order being reduced to 770 examples, with the GM contract being cancelled outright.
+An additional order was placed for 126 F8F-1Bs replacing the .50 cal machine guns with the 20 mm M2 cannon, the US version of the widely used Hispano-Suiza HS.404.
 Fifteen of these were later modified as F8F-1N night fighters with an APS-19 radar mounted under the starboard wing.

 An unmodified production F8F-1 set a 1946 time-to-climb record (after a run of 115 ft) of 10000 ft in 94 seconds (6383 ft/min).
 The Bearcat held this record for 10 years until it was broken by a jet fighter (which still could not match the Bearcat's short takeoff distance).